privatenumber/tsx/docs/index.md

 # What is _tsx_?

-`tsx` stands for _TypeScript Execute_, and it's a TypeScript enhanced Node.js.
+`tsx` stands for _TypeScript Execute_, and it's a simple command to run TypeScript in Node.js.

 Because `tsx` is basically an alias to `node`, you can use it the same way: